 Live 5.1 sound mix in the Cinema hall on the december event by Asle Karstad

-More documentation from these two events to be published (..eventually).
+More documentation from these two events will be published (..eventually).